martinthomson/tmi/draft-thomson-tmi.md

 DNS provides information that is critical to locating and communicating with other Internet hosts, but it does so without intermediating those communications.
 Thus, this definition of intermediary does not necessarily include a service like the DNS.
-Of course, the use of the DNS could involve engaging with intermediaries such as recursive resolvers.
+Of course, use of the DNS often involves engaging with intermediaries such as recursive resolvers.